|Elevation:||420 m (1,378 ft)||Prominence:||420 m|

 |Getting there||Lots of tourists visit the Togean islands for diving.
 There are boats from both Ampana in Central Sulawesi and Gorontalo.
 The easiet way to reach the Togean islands is to fly with Wings from Palu to Ampana’s Tanjung Api airport (daily in 2017, 09.20-10.10), take a bentor to Ampana pier and book a fast ferry (usually 2 a day – Hercules at 9am and Manakarra at 12noon or 1pm) for around Rp130,000 to make the 90-minute crossing to Wakai.
 Then charter a boat to Pulau Una-una or arrange in advance via local accommodation.
 There is actually an early morning public boat between Wakai and Una-una and back again (Rp30,000 each way in 2017) but this only makes 3 trips in each direction per week (check with Sanctum or your homestay for the latest timetable) so may not fit in with your schedule.|

-|Accommodation||Lots of resort and homestay accommodation available on the Togean islands but it is unknown if there are many facities on this particular island.
+|Accommodation||Lots of resort and homestay accommodation available on the Togean islands.
+For Una-una, the obvious two are Nino’s Homestay and Sanctum Resort.
 If taking the boat from Gorontalo, the obvious hotel to stay at is New Melati – popular with foreign tourists.|

 |Local Average Monthly Rainfall (mm):|